open-spaced-repetition/awesome-fsrs/README.md

 - #### Anki (https://apps.ankiweb.net/)

-  Free and open source content-agnostic flashcard application for Windows, Mac, Linux, iPhone, and Android.
-Supports images, audio, videos, and scientific markup (via LaTex).
-Offers free synchronization service using AnkiWeb, with community shared add-ons and decks.
+  Free and open source, highly customizable flashcard application for Windows, Mac, Linux, iPhone, and Android.
+Supports text, images, audio, videos, and scientific markup (via LaTex).
+Offers free synchronization service using AnkiWeb, with community-shared add-ons and decks.

   - FSRS available as an opt-in feature replacing the default SM-2 algorithm.
-  - In addition to feature metioned above, this [add-on](https://ankiweb.net/shared/info/759844606) helps with reshedule, postpone, advance, and balance cards, as well as enabling Easy Days scheduling, among other features.
+  - Additionally, this [add-on](https://ankiweb.net/shared/info/759844606) offers a variety of extra features, such as Postpone, Advance, Load Balancing and Easy Days.

 ### Note-taking

 - #### RemNote (https://www.remnote.com/)

-  Multiplatform note-taking application with flashcard creation in single click.
-Has an active community with student-made exam materials on various topics.
+  Multiplatform note-taking application with a simple and streamlined process of creating flashcards.
+Has an active community with student-made materials for exam preparation.
 Available for offline and online usage.

-  RemNote integrated FSRS-4.5 to its scheduling system starting from [RemNote 1.16](https://feedback.remnote.com/changelog/remnote-1-16-ultimate-spaced-repetition).
+  RemNote integrated FSRS-4.5 into its scheduling system in [release 1.16](https://feedback.remnote.com/changelog/remnote-1-16-ultimate-spaced-repetition).

 - #### Obsidian (https://obsidian.md/)

-  A personal notes, journaling, knowledge base, and project managament application with graph view and canvas diagram note.
+  A personal notes, journaling, knowledge base, and project management application that allows the user to easily visualize relationships between information in graph form.
 Connect your notes via hyperlinks and install many community plugins made for Obsidian.

-  FSRS available as extension for Obsidian: [obsidian-spaced-repetition-recall](https://github.com/open-spaced-repetition/obsidian-spaced-repetition-recall).
+  FSRS is available as an extension for Obsidian: [obsidian-spaced-repetition-recall](https://github.com/open-spaced-repetition/obsidian-spaced-repetition-recall).

 ### Others

 - #### Chessbook (https://chessbook.com/)

-  Mobile and web chess repertoire study application, combining multiple sources from YouTube, Lichess, ChessBase, and books to create a custom personal chess repertoire.
+  Mobile and web chess study application that combines multiple resources from YouTube, Lichess, ChessBase, and books to create a custom personal chess repertoire.

   Chessbook overhauled its spaced repetition system [using FSRS-4.5](https://x.com/chessbookcom/status/1805137108991946775).